API Security Protection

 |---|---|

-| Authentication | AccessKey identifies client identity, Signature verifies client holds legitimate SecretKey. |
+| Authentication | AccessKey identifies client identity, Signature verifies that the client holds a valid SecretKey. |

-| Data Tamper Prevention | Signature binds request content (method, path, parameters, etc.), any modification causes signature verification failure. |
+| Data Tamper-proof | Signature binds to request content (method, path, parameters, etc.), any modification will cause signature verification to fail. |

-| Replay Attack Prevention | Timestamp ensures timeliness, Nonce ensures request uniqueness, dual mechanism rejects duplicate/timeout requests. |
+| Anti-replay Attack | Timestamp ensures timeliness, Nonce ensures request uniqueness, dual mechanisms reject duplicate/expired requests. |

-| Non-repudiation | Signature can trace request source, client cannot deny initiated legitimate requests. |
+| Non-repudiation | Signature can trace request source, clients cannot deny initiating legitimate requests. |